gnosia93/eliminate-db-hotblock/readme.md

 This is simple architecture of 3 tier web application. but in the backend storage, Amazon Elasticache  for redis is occupied to eliminate database hot block which reduce web application performance severly.

-Both Web and Api System have a public end point(public dnsname) respectively for supporting simple test from outside of Amazon VPC.
+Both Web and Api System have a public end point(public dnsname) respectively. and sharing same public subnet of VPC for supporting simple performance test from outside of Amazon VPC.

 ![infra](https://github.com/gnosia93/demo-cache/blob/master/document/infra-architecture.png)